NASA's Crew-9 mission blasts off!

 SpaceX launched what appeared to be a regular Starlink mission atop of Falcon 9 from Space Launch Complex 4E, in

 On June 25th, 2024 a Falcon Heavy lifted off from the pad carrying 'GOES-U' to GTO.
-GOES-U will
+GOES-

-A little over two and a half months ago, SpaceX launched the third flight test of its in-development Starship-Super Heavy
+A little over two and a half months ago, SpaceX launched the third flight test of its in-development Starship-

 On March 30, 2024, SpaceX aims to break no fewer than seven of their own records with the back-to-back-to-back launches of Eutelsat 36D, Starlink Group 6-45 and Starlink Group 7-18.